RITAccess/accessibleScratch/README.md

+# PLEASE USE [SCRATCH-FLASH](https://github.com/RITAccess/scratch-flash) THIS FORK IS GOING AWAY

 ## Scratch 2.0 editor and player [![Build Status](https://api.travis-ci.org/LLK/scratch-flash.svg?branch=master)](https://travis-ci.org/LLK/scratch-flash)
 This is the open source version of Scratch 2.0 and the core code for the official version found on http://scratch.mit.edu.
 This code has been released under the GPL version 2 license.
 Forks can be released under the GPL v2 or any later version of the GPL.